cloudxabide/kubernerdes.bak/README.md

 **Prologue:**
 This project has been created to be a [network enclave](https://en.wikipedia.org/wiki/Network_enclave) - meaning, it should be able to "stand alone" and function.
 That carries some assumptions:

-* DNS - I have created a standalone domain "kubernerdes.lab" which
+* DNS - I have created a standalone domain "kubernerdes.lab".
-* DHCP - The installer will handle DHCP during the install via the "boots container".
+* DHCP - The installer will handle DHCP during the install via the "boots container" hosted on the "admin host".
 The boots container then gets migrated to the running cluster (and continues to handle DHCP for this network).
-I will be exploring how to have both the "boots DHCP" and my own "subnet DHCP" coexist
+I will be exploring how to have both the "boots DHCP" and my own "subnet DHCP" coexist.
 * Cluster Access - and this is where things potentially get tricky, if you let it.
 If I simply create the enclave with **everything** in that enclave, things are relatively straight-forward.
-Therefore, I am creating this repo with that in mind - everything is in the 10.10.12.0/22 subnet
+Therefore, I am creating this repo with that in mind - everything is in the 10.10.12.0/22 subnet.
+* Lab User:  "My Ansible" (mansible)
+* File Naming:  I will be including a numeric representation which signifies how many Control-Plane and Workers (3_0 = 3 CP, 0 workers).
+Also there will be occassions where I also include the Kubernetes version in the file name.

 It is worth noting that a portion of this repo is likely not applicable in most situations.
 I am essentially start at the point where I am plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch - things you would not (or could not) need to do if you were in an enterprise situation.